J. C. Jackson

 Jerald Christopher Jackson (born November 17, 1995) is an American professional football cornerback in the National Football League (NFL).
 He played college football for the Maryland Terrapins and signed with the New England Patriots as an undrafted free agent in 2018.
 Jackson earned Pro Bowl and second-team All-Pro honors during the 2021 season, in addition to being a member of the team that won Super Bowl LIII.
 After his rookie contract expired in 2022, he joined the Los Angeles Chargers before being traded back to the Patriots in 2023.

 Early life

-Jackson attended Immokalee High School and played high school football there.
+Jackson attended Immokalee High School, where he played high school football.
 He was a four-star recruit coming out of high school and ranked as the 20th-best wide receiver in the class of 2014 by 247Sports.
 He committed to play football at the University of Florida.

 College career

 Florida

 Jackson began his college career with the Florida Gators, but injured his shoulder in the opening game and did not play for the rest of the season.
 He was able to use this as a redshirt year.
 After being acquitted of an armed robbery charge, he did not return to Florida.